baetis-ma/testbench/index.md

 set output 'output.png'
 replot
 ```
-##### The program that was written happens to be in C. It uses stdout to output the gnuplot commands and stderr to write to the terminal.
+##### The program uses stdout to output the gnuplot commands and stderr to write to the terminal.
 The program alternates between checking for uart rx buffer content, check time stamp on ./definitions file running select on stdin to determine if a command has been entered and handeling these requests.
 Executing `./oscope | gnuplot` will result in gnuplot display of the oscilloscope output, executing `./oscope` command will result in the gnuplot commands being displayed on screen.
 ##### The code segment below is the main loop from logic.c.
 First it sets up some variables, then it starts serial port with a serial oprn subroutine.
 It enters the main loop :
 - if timestamp on ./definitions has changed since last read run rerundef() to assemble mask and trigger vectors
 - if string entered from terminal stdin process string and update variable with menu()
 - if neither of these run readpacket() which will look for sync work and then read and disassemble packet
 - after reading packet run mkgnuplotprog() to generate gnuplot program file.
 - back to beginning of loop
 ```C
 int main(int argc, char **argv) {
    char buff[64];